How to set up your new Android phone

 Before switching on your smartphone: Charge it and insert your SIM card

 Before setting up the operating system, you should also insert your SIM card.
 If you search the box of your new device, you will find a small SIM card tool that you can use to insert the SIM card.
+Sony is the only manufacturer we know of at the moment that does not require a SIM card tool in their design as their SIM trays can be removed without any tools.
 Look for the extremely tiny hole on the phone which is normally surrounded by a slim, elongated oval recess.
+Do note that there is usually another hole at the top and bottom of the smartphone, where the microphone hides behind those.
+Under no circumstances should you stick the SIM card tool in those holes.
 Insert the SIM card tool into the small hole and the SIM card tray should pop out of the device.

 Pull the small SIM card tray out of the phone and insert your SIM card accordingly.
-There's usually a little hint on the side for the orientation of the card.
-However, since one corner of the SIM card is always cut off and a similar shape is also in the SIM card tray, you can basically insert it in only one particular direction.
+There's usually a little hint on the side for the orientation and size of the SIM card.
+Known formats at the moment are the mini, micro, and nano SIM card.
+The nano SIM card, which has been in use since 2012, measures 12.3 x 8.8 x 0.67 millimeters and is still the most commonly used form factor.
+Since one corner of the SIM card is always cut off and a similar shape is also in the SIM card tray, you can basically insert it in only one particular direction.

 Now push the SIM card tray back into your smartphone and make sure that this is done smoothly without much resistance.
-If you notice that the inserted SIM card tray is stuck, pull the tray out of the device and try again.
+If you notice that the inserted SIM card tray is stuck, pull the tray out of the device and insert it the other way around.

 Tip: If you have bought a memory card to go with your smartphone, you can also insert it simultaneously in this step.
 If your smartphone supports external memory cards, you must insert them into the SIM card tray.
-Now, turn on the smartphone using the Power button.
+Now, turn on the smartphone by holding down the Power button for a few seconds.

 The initial setup